Mechanisms of Andreev reflection in quantum Hall graphene: Valley-dependence of Andreev reflection in quantum Hall graphene

 \section{Valley-dependence of Andreev reflection in quantum Hall graphene}

 \comment{For graphene in the lowest Landau level, the valley dependence of Andreev reflection results in a strong correlation between charge and valley expectation values.} Andreev reflection is a process in which an incoming charge carrier reflects as its time-reversal partner.
-In graphene, it means that electrons convert to holes in the opposite valley~\cite{PhysRevLett.97.067007, PhysRevB.74.041401}.
-Thus, charge and valley densities are correlated.
+In graphene, it means that electrons convert to holes with opposite valley isospin $\bm \nu \otimes \bm \tau$ (electrons and holes from the same valley have opposite isospins)~\cite{PhysRevLett.97.067007, PhysRevB.74.041401}.
+Thus, charge and valley isospin densities are correlated.
 Moreover, boundary conditions applied to graphene's lowest Landau level result in valley-polarized edge modes~\cite{goerbigElectronicPropertiesGraphene2011, akhmerovBoundaryConditionsDirac2008}.
-We can observe both phenomena by computing the local values of valley and charge densities, as shown in Fig.~\ref{fig:densities}.
-We compute the valley density as the expectation value of the anti-Haldane operator, $V$~\cite{PhysRevLett.120.086603, PhysRevLett.121.146801}.
+We can observe both phenomena by computing the local values of valley, valley isospin, and charge densities, as shown in Fig.~\ref{fig:densities}.
+We compute the valley density as the expectation value of the anti-Haldane operator, $\nu_z$~\cite{PhysRevLett.120.086603, PhysRevLett.121.146801}.
 In the presence of a magnetic field, we must include a Peierls phase $\phi_{ij}(B)$:

 where $\langle \langle i, j \rangle \rangle$ denotes a sum performed over the next-nearest-neighbors, $\eta_{ij} = \pm 1$ for a clockwise/anticlockwise hopping, and $s_z = \pm 1$ if $\mathbf{r}_i$ is in the A/B sublattice.